tablesandwaves/tblswvs.app/README.md

 This project is an [Electron](https://www.electronjs.org/) app to provide a bridge between a [monome grid](https://monome.org/docs/grid/) and Ableton Live.

 **Status: Alpha.** Code is under active development and may exhibit breaking changes from one commit to the next.
-Features are actively being added, which may change the software functionality.
+Features are actively being added, which may change the software functionality and cause yet undetected bugs.

 This project is being shared as a reference example, but is an idiosyncratic, personal project.